kuju63/install-aws-cli-action/README.md

 # setup-aws-cli

 Install AWS CLI on a GitHub Actions Linux host.
+Forked from [unfor19/install-aws-cli-action](https://github.com/unfor19/install-aws-cli-action)

 After this action, every step is capable of running `aws` CLI, and it's up to you to set the environment variables (secrets) `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.